-Out of the box, the Alphablox Analytics DHTML client offers a rich set of features for end users.
-For many application pages, this functionality my be sufficient.
+Out of the box, the DB2 Alphablox DHTML client offers a rich set of features for end users.
+For many application pages, this functionality may be sufficient.
 As a result of the Blox UI model behind the DHTML client, however, developers can add customizations on their pages, use custom JavaBeans components, and create custom JSP tag libraries to further enhance analytic applications.

-For details about extending the capability of Alphablox Analytics using the Blox UI Model, see the Developer's Guide for the DHTML Client and the Developer's Reference for the DHTML Client.
+For details about extending the capability of DB2 Alphablox using the Blox UI Model, see the Developer's Guide for the DHTML Client and the Developer's Reference for the DHTML Client.

-Configuring Alphablox Analytics to Support Custom Java Classes
+Configuring DB2 Alphablox to Support Custom Java Classes